arahangua/uzh-uniswap/README.md

 - **Security Best Practices:** Be extremely careful with handling private keys.
 Ensure your `.env` file is not committed to version control.
 In a production environment, never expose contract addresses or private keys directly in frontend code.
 Use secure methods for managing environment variables and sensitive information.
 - Always review and understand the code and scripts before running them, especially when dealing with blockchain and smart contracts.

-This updated `README.md` now includes suggestions for using `yarn`, clarifies Uniswap contract deployment and frontend execution steps, recommends using specific commit hashes/tags for fetching Uniswap contracts, and adds a security best practices note.
+This updated `README.md` now includes more explicit instructions on where to find Uniswap deployment scripts, a basic code example of contract interaction in the frontend, and maintains a consistent style with yarn alternatives provided alongside npm commands.
 Remember to expand upon this basic example to build a more complete and user-friendly frontend application.
 Good luck!